MikeHopley/ftl-ships-guide/stealth-b.md

 Wait to see where enemy hacks land before venting.
 Get your weapons crew near a door.
 Remove power from rooms before they get hacked, especially weapons (on the first hack).

+When repairing partially-destroyed weapons, having a Zoltan help with repairs will make weapons a priority target!
+This might be good or bad, depending on how committed you are to fleeing.
+To avoid it, you can position them on the bottom-left square and dodge them out into cloaking briefly.
+Dodging out the room can also preserve crew health.

 ### *Now you’re just being silly*

 Consider [walking your engines Zoltan](https://www.youtube.com/watch?v=OBwB5uSMNpM) around the ship for timing the sensors dash.
 You can use my [Zoltan treadmill](https://mikehopley.github.io/zoltan-treadmill/) for accurate timing.